andygrunwald/gotrap/README.md

 With the help of jenkins you can do the same communication like *gotrap* as well.
 One benefit would be the log of the single actions / commands will be public visible.
 Maybe helpful to get a better understanding of what is going on.
-With Jenkins you are not limited to TravisCI tests, but can extend your tests as you wont.
+With Jenkins you are not limited to TravisCI tests, but can extend your tests as you won\`t.
 The disadvantage is: You have to host and maintain a jenkins environment.

 But have a look what cool things you can create with jenkins (e.g. DB Datasets CI check):